Kaiziron/lactf2023-writeup/breakup.md

     }
 ```

-It has no access control that check `msg.sender` is the owner of the NFT, allowing anyone to call `burn()` to burn anyone's NFT and delect the friend name for the NFT
+It has no access control that check `msg.sender` is the owner of the NFT, allowing anyone to call `burn()` to burn anyone's NFT and delete the friend name for the NFT

 So just call `burn(1)`, as the NFT owned by `SomebodyYouUsedToKnow` contract has the ID of 1